No booking fees on the app

 London Paddington to Oxford train timetable

-From London Paddington to Oxford, take the fastest train in 45m, typically 59m.
-Daily, 74 trains depart from London Paddington, with the first at 00:30 and the last at 23:39.
-During Off-Peak times starting at 09:30 on weekdays, enjoy a quieter space with fewer people.
-Check real-time updates for train times, delays, and cancellations.
-We save you time, effort, and money.
+Journey from London Paddington to Oxford on the fastest train in 45m, usually 59m.
+Every day, 74 trains leave from London Paddington, starting at 00:30 and ending at 23:39.
+During Off-Peak Times from 09:30 on weekdays, enjoy a quieter and less crowded journey.
+Get real-time updates on train schedules, delays, and cancellations.
+Save time, effort, and money with us.

 DepartsArrivesOperator